risooonho/issues/README.md

 # I, Voyager Bugs
-Open an Issue here to report bugs associated with I, Voyager repositories.
+Open an Issue here to report bugs associated with I, Voyager repositories, or errors or deficiencies in CREDITS.md or LICENCE.txt files or similar issues.
 Include detailed "steps to reproduce" and any other information that might be relevant.
-Errors or deficiencies in CREDITS.md or LICENCE.md text files or similar issues can be considered "bugs".

 Please post in our forum at https://ivoyager.dev/forum if you have feature proposals or suggestions for improvement.